dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 # Set up iOS device access to your company resources

-> [!IMPORTANT]
-> Apple has recently made some changes that affect Company Portal enrollment for devices running iOS 12.1.1 beta.
-If you're an IT pro or administrator, and want to learn how you can prepare device users for these changes, go to [Microsoft Tech Community](https://go.microsoft.com/fwlink/?linkid=2078666&clcid=0x409).

 Enroll your iOS device with the Intune Company Portal app to gain secure access to your organization's email, files, and apps.

 Before you can access proprietary data from a corporate or personal device, you're required to get your device managed.
 After your device becomes managed, your organization will assign policies and apps to the device through a mobile device management (MDM) provider, such as Intune.